AWS S3 Buckets

 This is the host address for the Devo Cloud for the region you are using.
 It should be one of:

-relay_port The inbound port number of the Devo Cloud host. tag
+relay_port The inbound port number of the Devo Platform host should always be 443. tag

 Prepare a ZIP file for upload

 You should have a folder with only the following six files: your updated and renamed configuration file, two Python script files, and the three certificate files you downloaded from your Devo domain.
 Note that two of the certificate files should have the name of your Devo domain (domain_name in the example below).